israel-007/CoreX/README.md

 # Get Involved
 - Star this repo to stay updated ⭐
-- Fork & contribute to make Corex better 🔧
+- Fork & contribute to make CoreX better 🔧
 - Join the discussion on future improvements 💬
 - 📢 Let's build a powerful developer toolkit together! 🚀